There are two curricula for master's studies:

 The curriculum Biomedicine prepares highly educated specialists who, in addition to their skills in biology and biotechnology, also have basic knowledge in medicine.
 The content of the curriculum is equally divided between the Institute of Molecular and Cell Biology and the Faculty of Medical Sciences.
 This symbiosis allows for the best possible education in biomedicine.
 Graduates are primarily the target group of medical laboratories, but they are also qualified to work in other biotechnology sectors and companies.

 The Molecular Biosciences curriculum is the most logical continuation of the Bachelor of Gene Technology study.
-It allowes in depth specialization in topics of students interest from molecular- and microbiology to genomics and bioinformatics.
-The curriculum is very flexible in its structure, allowing the student to make choices depending on their needs and interests.
-The knowledge aquired in lectures can be applied in practice in both the academic and private sectors.
-Opportunities are open to connect with employers at an early stage of the study and the dissertation can be based on the work in a private company.
+Molecular biosciences is an exciting and rapidly growing field that delves into the inner workings of cells, proteins, and DNA, and how they interact to create life.
+By studying molecular biosciences, students gain a deep understanding of how diseases develop, how to create new drugs and therapies, and how to engineer organisms for a variety of purposes.
+Not only that, but you'll also be on the cutting edge of new technologies like gene editing, CRISPR, and personalized medicine.
+The knowledge acquired in lectures can be applied in practice in both the academic and private sectors.
+Opportunities are open to connect with employers at an early stage of studies and the dissertation can be based on the work done in a private company.

 Master's theses defended at the Institute of Molecular and Cell Biology in the DSpace database of the University of Tartu (selection by year)